iv461/icey/icey/doc/source/publish_subscribe.md

 ### Awaiting `publish`

+Currently, due to a ROS limitation, it is not possible to await a call to publish.

+Explanation:
-Publishing a message with reliable quality of service involves two steps: sending the message and waiting for an acknowledgment (ACK) from the receiver.
-The actual sending is a synchronous operation, but the arrival of the ACK is asynchronous: we don't know when (or if) we will receive the ACK from another node.
+Publishing a message with reliable quality of service involves two steps: (1) sending the message, and (2) waiting for an acknowledgment (ACK) from the receiver.
+Since we don't know when (or if) we will receive the ACK from another node, waiting for the ACK is an inherently asynchronous operation.
-This means that `publish` with reliable quality of service is actually an asynchronous function.
-Calling `publish` is very similar to calling a service in terms of the sequence of operations.
+Therefore, calling publish is overall an asynchronous operation when using reliable quality of service.

-ROS treats publishing a message as a fire-and-forget task: A call to `publish` sends the message, but it does not wait for the ACK to be received, and instead returns immediately after the message was sent.
+In ROS however, publishing a message is treated as a fire-and-forget task.
+The message is sent, and no waiting is done for the ACK.

-What we want therefore is a publish function that returns a promise, allowing the ACK to be awaited via `co_await publish`.
-This would also allow to have the old behavior: We do not actually need to `co_await` the `publish`-call, but we *can* This is how many other message passing libraries implement a `publish` function [1, 2, 3, 4].
+This differs from how other message-passing libraries implement a publish function [1, 2, 3, 4].

-Unfortunately, ROS does not provide an asynchronous API for waiting on the ACK, only a synchronous one (`rclcpp::PublisherBase::wait_for_all_acked`).
-This is a fundamental limitation of ROS 2 (at the RMW API layer), and __for this reason ICEY cannot provide an awaitable `publish` function.__
+ROS provides an API for waiting on the ACK but only a synchronous one, `rclcpp::PublisherBase::wait_for_all_acked`.
+There is no asynchronous API (this is a limitation at the RMW-API layer).
+For this reason, ICEY cannot provide an awaitable publish function.

-It would be required to add an asynchronous `async_wait_for_all_acked` to the RMW API so that an  an awaitable `publish` function can be implemented.

 ## References